iker-gonzalez/darkly/member_sql_injection/Ressources/README.md

 ## Vulnerability Description

 SQL injection vulnerabilities occur when an attacker is able to insert or "inject" a SQL query via the input data from the client to the application.
-This document details various types of SQL injection attacks, including table name disclosure, boolean-based SQL injection, column name disclosure, and data extraction, highlighting the potential for unauthorized access to or manipulation of database information.
+This document details various types of SQL injection attacks, including table name disclosure, column name disclosure, boolean-based SQL injection and data extraction, highlighting the potential for unauthorized access to or manipulation of database information.

 ## Exploitation